 To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per QALY.
-The tornado diagrams below show that treatment cost and disease progression are key drivers of the economic results.
-This finding holds for both the healthcare sector and the modified societal perspectives.
-Furthermore, a shift from 100% in-clinic infusion to 100% at-home infusion represents approximately a 7% decrease in treatment cost.
-The tornado diagram shows that with an 85% decrease in treatment cost, patisiran's incremental costeffectiveness ratio can reach \$150,000 per QALY.
-The diagrams also show that there are some unknown parameters that do not appear to affect the incremental cost-effectiveness ratio's magnitude (over the range they were varied).
+The tornado diagram below shows that patisiran's treatment cost and disease progression are key drivers of the economic results.
+This finding holds for both the health care sector and the modified societal perspectives.
+The diagram also shows that there are some unknown parameters that do not appear to affect the incremental cost-effectiveness ratio's magnitude (over the range they were varied).
 These findings are shown by horizontal bars that have very short lengths.

-The tornado diagrams below illustrate the parameters of interest, with corresponding values producing a low and high incremental cost-effectiveness estimate.
+The tornado diagram below illustrates the parameters of interest, with corresponding values producing a low and high incremental cost-effectiveness estimate.
 These values are located under the "parameter of interest" column in the figure.
 The "Transition from NT-proBNP > 3,000" parameter has been set at 50% or 0%.
-At 50%, the model assumes that 50% of patients with NT-proBNP > 3,000 have rates dropping below 3,000.
+At 50%, the model assumes that 50% of patients with NT-proBNP > 3,000 transition to having NT-proBNP \leq 3,000.
 The base case incremental cost-effectiveness ratio was produced by setting the "Transition from NT-proBNP > 3,000" parameter at 0%.
-This explains why the parameter only has a 'low' value (left bar), the 'high' value reflecting the base case.
-Results are presented for the healthcare sector perspective below.
+This explains why the parameter only has a 'low' value (left bar); the 'high' value reflects the base case.
+Results are presented for the health care sector perspective below.
 Diagrams for the modified societal perspective are available in Appendix D.

-Figure 4.2.
-Tornado Diagrams for One-Way Sensitivity Analyses of Incremental Cost-Effectiveness Ratios for Patisiran and Inotersen versus Best Supportive Care from the HealthCare Sector Perspective
+Figure 4.4.
+Tornado Diagrams for One-Way Sensitivity Analyses of Incremental Cost-Effectiveness Ratios for Patisiran versus Best Supportive Care from the Health Care Sector Perspective